From Victorian to Beachfront

-is one of the country’s most important concentrations of late 19th- and early 20th-century architecture.
-From stately mansions to quaint cottages to the conversions of downtown buildings to residential lofts, Galveston Historical Foundation, a non-profit organization, advocates for the preservation of the Islandís historic buildings and neighborhoods as well as maritime history.
-This advocacy translates into a number of different programs that include management and interpretation of historic sites and maritime vessels to educational programs for adults and children.
+Galveston’s historic neighborhoods provide homeowners many unique opportunities.
+With hundreds of historic structures on the National Register of Historic Places, and thousands of historic houses, Galveston is one of the country’s most important concentrations of late 19th- and early 20th-century architecture.
+From stately mansions to quaint cottages to the conversions of downtown buildings to residential lofts, Galveston’s older neighborhoods offer a wide range of housing options to fit any budget.

-One of the most active divisions of the organization is our preservation outreach to historic neighborhoods and owners of historic properties.
-The Preservation Services volunteers and staff manage these preservation programs, including rehabilitating houses for low- and moderate-income owners, reclaiming architectural salvage for resale at their Salvage Warehouse, and offering assistance in the research and maintenance of local historic properties.
+One of the most active divisions of the organization is the preservation outreach to historic neighborhoods and owners of historic properties.
+Preservation Services volunteers and staff manage these preservation programs, including rehabilitating houses for low- and moderate-income owners, reclaiming architectural salvage for the resale at their Architectural Salvage Warehouse, and offering assistance in the research and maintenance of local historic properties.

-Modern homes on Offatt’s Bayou or raised homes overlooking the beach or bay are available for home buyers more attracted to waterfront property.
+Modern homes on Offatt’s Bayou or raised homes overlooking the beach or bay are available for homebuyers more attracted to waterfront property.
 From new single-family residences on the beach to condos in restored historic buildings, many new projects have begun and many are on the horizon for housing on Galveston Island.

 The Island also offers more traditional housing – ranch-style homes built from the 1950s to 1980s – in neighborhoods throughout much of the Island.

-Renters also will find a variety of housing styles from which to choose.
+Renters also find a variety of housing styles from which to choose.
 Because rental property is in high demand, plan on allowing at least a month to find the place just right for you.
 Houses are available for rent, as well as a large number of attractive loft apartments that have been created on the second and third stories of Victorian buildings downtown.
 Many apartment complexes, both large and small, round out the Island’s rental market.

-The median cost of a 900-square-foot apartment is about $725 per month.
+The median cost of a 900-square-foot apartment is about $615 per month.

 Island real estate agents or an apartment locator service will be glad to assist you in finding a home, apartment or condominium that fits your needs, budget and lifestyle.

 Crime, a concern of everyone in the U.S. today, is no different in Galveston than any other community its size, police say.
-The Galveston Police Department has embraced the principles of Community-Oriented Policing in an effort to partner with the citizens of Galveston for a meaningful reduction in crime.
+The Galveston Police Department has embraced the principles of community-oriented policing in an effort to partner with the citizens of Galveston for a meaningful reduction in crime.
 The city has been very carefully divided into patrol areas unique to the neighborhoods in those areas.
-Crime prevention initiatives have been developed in each of those areas that emphasize programs for youth, the elderly, code enforcement, narcotics, prostitution, graffiti, and other such nuisance crimes that result in a deterioration of our neighborhoods.
+Crime prevention initiatives have been developed in each of those areas that emphasize programs for youth, the elderly, code enforcement, narcotics, prostitution, graffiti, and other nuisance crimes that result in a deterioration of our neighborhoods.